PBRjr/obsidian-eberron-notes/Campaign Notes/Factions/House Tarkanan.md

 - Assassination utilizing the *Keeper's Fang Dagger* that traps the victim's soul in the domain of *The Keeper*, preventing raising/resurrection
 - Cost: 200gp + (2d4 x 100)

+House Tarkanan will refuse any contracts against any high-ranking members of the other criminal organizations in Sharn, however they will accept contracts against members of the other Dragonmarked Houses.

 ### HQ Location

 - Stronghold in [[Sharn#Lower Dura|Lower Dura]]